Variational integrators for underactuated mechanical control systems with symmetries: Higher-order Euler-Lagrange equations on trivial principal bundles

-As in the previous cases, if the Lagrangian is left-invariant the right-hand side of the second equation vanishes and one obtains the higher-order Lagrange-Poincar\'e equations, which coincide with the equations given in \cite{GHR2011} for G-invariant Lagrangians.
+\end{theorem} As in the previous cases, if the Lagrangian is left-invariant the right-hand side of the second equation vanishes and one obtains the higher-order Lagrange-Poincar\'e equations (after introducing the reduced Lagrangian $L_{ \mbox{red}}:T^{(l)}Q\times l\mathfrak{g}\to\R $), which coincide with the equations given in \cite{GHR2011} for $G$-invariant Lagrangians.